probmods/probmods2/chapters/inference-algorithms.md

 $$p(x') = \sum_x p(x)\pi(x \rightarrow x')$$.
 Note that the balance condition holds for the distribution as a whole---a single state can of course be moved by the transition.

-For the chain above, the stable distribution is uniform---we have another (fairly baroque!) way to sample from the uniform distribution on `['a', 'b', 'c', 'd']`!
-Of course we could have sampled from the uniform distribution using other Markov chains.
+For the chain above, the stable distribution is uniform---we have found a (fairly baroque!) way to sample from the uniform distribution on `['a', 'b', 'c', 'd']`!
+We could have sampled from the uniform distribution using other Markov chains.
 For instance the following chain is more natural, since it transitions uniformly:

 ~~~~
 var states = ['a', 'b', 'c', 'd'];